Our Local Managers

 During 2017/18 students interned in Human Resource Departments in the cities of San Marino and Anaheim, and the County of Orange; The Department of Fleet Management in Santa Ana; Community Services in the cities of Brea and Orange; the U.S. Probation Office in Inglewood; and two students worked in nonprofit settings doing parent outreach, and voter education.

-Jodi Balma (MPA, 1997) is a political science instructor at Fullerton College.
+Jodi Balma (MPA, 1997) is a political science professor at Fullerton College.

 Melissa Riordan (MPA, 1998) is the Executive Director, Alumni | Community Relations at Cal Poly Pomona.

-Jeanet Kulcsar (MPA, 2005) is the Director and Kresge Mayor's Fellow, Jobs and the Economy in the Office of Mayor Mike Duggan, City of Detroit.
+Jeanet Kulcsar (MPA, 2005) works in Ecomonic Development in the Office of Mayor Mike Duggan, City of Detroit.

 Ben Siegel (MPA, 2007) is the City Manager for the City of San Juan Capistrano.

-Carlo Tomaino (MPA, 2007) is Assistant to the City Manager in the City of Lake Forest.
+Carlo Tomaino (MPA, 2007) is Economic Development Director in the City of Lake Forest.

 Jennifer Whyte (MPA, 2008) works for the Colorado Bureau of Land Management as Lead Realty Specialist/Renewable Energy Program Manager.